 |AvtoVAZ axes classic Lada|

-Carmaker AvtoVAZ was reported on 17 April as having decided to stop producing the Lada 2107, the old-fashioned classic known colloquially as the ‘semyorka’.
+Carmaker for latest news europe AvtoVAZ was reported on 17 April as having decided to stop producing the Lada 2107, the old-fashioned classic known colloquially as the ‘semyorka’.
 “Demand for the ‘classic’ has dropped a lot.
 It is time to say goodbye,” company spokesman Igor Burenkov said.
 Production of the vehicle would cease the following week.

 The vehicle, a mainstay on Russian roads, has been produced virtually unchanged since its introduction in 1982, when it was already outdated by international standards.
 The model was first developed under an agreement with Italy and is based on the Fiat 124, first produced in 1966.
 Despite the risk of breakdowns spare parts and widespread familiarity with the vehicle means repairs have always been relatively easy.